kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/01-receiving-money-basics/articles/05-how-long-does-it-take-to-receive-money-into-a-balance/content.md

+# Receiving money basics
-# How long does it take to receive money into a balance?
+## How long does it take to receive money into a balance?
 How long it takes depends on the currency you receive.

 **Receiving USD**